bla-ce/herve/README.md

 ## Overview

-### What is Herve?

-Herve is a high-performance single-threaded (concurrency not yet available) HTTP Server Library written entirely in Assembly for x86 systems.

-### Why Herve has been built and why would you use it?

-To gain a deeper knowledge of computer architecture, networking and how the CPU works at the instruction level, I wanted to build projects in Assembly.
+To gain a deeper knowledge of computer architecture, networking and how the CPU works at the instruction level, I wanted to build projects in Assembly, so I decided to write a server library.

-But let's be real, spending hours to just write basic functions like `itoa` or `strlen` is not the most exciting or rewarding thing.

-The goal of this library is to provide a thorough yet simple API to allow developers to write exciting Assembly projects with a webserver without spending months building the underlying webserver and network operations.
+The goal of this library was to provide a thorough yet simple API to allow developers to write exciting Assembly projects with a webserver without spending months building the underlying webserver and network operations.

-No, I want developers to be able to spin up a webserver with 70 lines of Assembly and focus on the rest of the project.

-After one year and ~25,000 lines of Assembly code, we are still far away from a production ready state, but we'll get there.
+After one year and ~25,000 lines of Assembly code, we are still far away from a production ready state, and I decided to move away from a library to an actual project because it's far more interesting.
+Because, I am always going way too far in project ideas, I've decided to create a cloud platform in x86 to compete (lol) against AWS, GCP, Azure and so on.
+More on that later, so watch this space.

 And because apparently, now, it has to be mentioned, absolutely no AI was used, but this project probably served to train AI :)

-`.gitignore` has a nice easter egg.